Overview

 Herb’s representative matters have included:

-• Offensive Restrictive Covenant Antitrust Litigation – Herb represented two faith-based hospitals in antitrust litigation relating to the use of non-compete and non-solicitation clauses by a national provider of specialized health care services.
+• Offensive Restrictive Covenant Antitrust Litigation – Herb represented a national health care company in antitrust litigation relating to the use of non-compete and non-solicitation clauses by a national provider of specialized health care services.

-• Roll-Up Antitrust Litigation on Behalf of a Faith-Based Health System – Herb successfully represented a faith-based health system in antitrust litigation alleging that a competitor engaged in a series of anticompetitive acquisitions of health care providers in the relevant geographic market.
+• Roll-Up Antitrust Litigation – Herb successfully represented a health system in antitrust litigation alleging that a competitor engaged in a series of anticompetitive acquisitions of health care providers in the relevant geographic market.

 • Mangla v.
 CHI St. Luke’s - Herb won dismissal with prejudice of exclusive-dealing antitrust claims brought against a Texas hospital system.

 • In Mylan Pharmaceuticals Inc. v.
 Warner Chilcott Public Limited Co.
-(Doryx), Herb played a key role in helping a pharmaceutical company defeat a “product hopping” antitrust claim on a motion for summary judgment, a result that was upheld in the Third Circuit.
+(Doryx), Herb helped a pharmaceutical company defeat a “product hopping” antitrust claim on a motion for summary judgment, a result that was upheld in the Third Circuit.

-• Non-Public FTC Investigation in Alleged Anticompetitive Conduct Chemical Industry – Herb defended a chemical company in a confidential FTC probe.
+• Non-Public FTC Investigation in Alleged Anticompetitive Conduct in the Chemical Industry – Herb defended a chemical company in a confidential FTC probe.
 The FTC closed the investigation with no action against Herb’s client.

-Note that above list includes matters Herb’s handled prior to joining Honigman LLP.
+Note that above list includes matters Herb handled prior to joining Honigman LLP.

 Services